Into the Primeval Bialowieza Forest of Poland

 Quite like the American bison on the North American continent, European bison once roamed across Europe in great numbers.
 Due to human settlement, they were pushed to the edge of survival with only a small group in Russia and a larger population of a few hundred in Bialowieza remaining by the 20th century.
 However, following World War I, the Russian bison had disappeared and German soldiers had poached all of Bialoweiza's bison.
 The last few bison which remained in captivity were quickly ushered into a breeding program in 1927, and in 1952, the first bison were finally returned to the forest.
 There are now hundreds of them in Bialowieza and though they are still slowly recovering, there are 3,000 of them worldwide today.

 The pristine Bialoweiza Forest is a result of centuries of historical protection as well as modern efforts that allow it to continue thriving.
-The forest's role as a guarded reserve dates back to the 15th century when Polish kings decreed it as royal hunting ground where cutting down trees was banned.
-In the 17th to 19th century, Bialowieza became the private property of the Russian Tsars where those caught hunting bison faced the death sentence.
+The forest's role as a guarded reserve dates back to the 15th century when Polish kings decreed it as a royal hunting ground where cutting down trees was banned.
+In the 17th to 19th century, Bialowieza became the private property of the Russian Tsars and those caught hunting bison faced the death sentence.
 Unfortunately, Bialowieza Forest lost its protection amid the wars of the early 20th century but the damage it endured has thankfully turned around as the forest was designated a UNESCO World Heritage Site in the 1970s.

 Bialowieza is now overflowing with biodiversity and protected more than ever, but it still faces looming threats including climate change and logging.
 Hopefully, now in the 21st century, we can be the next wave of defenders for Bialowieza and especially for other natural wonders that have not been as fortunate as this primeval forest.